fosrl/docs/packages/docusaurus/docs/02-Getting Started/02-dns-networking.md

 You will need a wildcard subdomain for each level you want to create and you can not have more than one * in a row for many providers.
 So if you wanted your resources to include a subdomain like "proxy", then you would want *.proxy.example.com.

+If you plan to use a base domain for a resource, you will need to create a separate A record for that domain.

 ### The Root

 Use @ (or nothing depending on the provider)